 A Brief History Of Corby, Northamptonshire.

 The entry of Corby in the Domesday Book shows an agricultural economy with people living off the land and forest.
-For over 800 years the lifestyle prevailed without any change, but the old ways were about to be challenged by steel making.
-The income would still be provided by Land but no in an agricultural way, the iron ore beneath the fields and woodland would fuel the building of one of Europe’s Largest combined steel works.
+For over 800 years the lifestyle prevailed without any change, but the old ways of England were about to be challenged by steel making.
+The income would still be provided by land but not in an agricultural way, the iron ore beneath the fields and woodland would fuel the building of one of Europe’s largest combined steel works.

-Samuel Lloyd decided to make what would be the best decision of his life and invest in running his own Ironmaking business; this led him to take a visit to Corby Northamptonshire and in 1879 that would lead him to set up the Lloyds Ironstone Company who would eventually join with A & J Stewart and Menzies of Glasgow.
-Together they built in Corby, which would become the LARGEST COMBINED Steel Works in the whole of Europe.
+Samuel Lloyd decided to make what would be the best decision of his life and invest in running his own Ironmaking business; this led him to take a visit to Corby in Northamptonshire and in 1879 that would lead him to set up the Lloyds Ironstone Company who would eventually join with A & J Stewart and Menzies of Glasgow.
+Together, they built in Corby, what would become the largest combined Steel Works in not just the United Kingdom, but the whole of Europe.
 In 1933, the new Stewarts and Lloyds works cost £3.2 million to build.

-Corby, which once was an old forest village, would change forever and its destiny would be to become a Steel Town on a grand scale.
+Corby, which once was an old forest village located in the East Midlands, would change forever and its destiny would be to become a Steel Town on a grand scale.

 Mr Stewart started his own tube making business in 1860 call Clyde Tube Works, it was based in St Enoch’s Wynd, Glasgow.